eBay’s Scott Judd on Employee Experience as Part of Hybrid Success

 Scott Judd is Senior Director of People Analytics at eBay, a global commerce leader that connects buyers and sellers across the world.
-In this profile, he shares the challenges his company weathered this past year, why he puts himself in other people’s shoes on a daily basis, and how his team creates better employee experiences even in tough times.
+In this interview, he shares the challenges his company weathered during upheavals beginning in 2020, why he puts himself in other people’s shoes on a daily basis, and how his team creates better employee experiences even in tough times.

 Scott Judd has always been remote at eBay.
 In this video he talks about what makes a remote team successful—like regular team rituals such as “smiles & salutes.”

 What does a typical day look like for you and your team at eBay?